-8.11 RAPID IDENTIFICATION AND SEPARATION AUTOMATED PROCESSES
+8.12 RAPID IDENTIFICATION AND SEPARATION AUTOMATED PROCESSES

-8.11.1 Infrared Separators
+8.12.1 Infrared Separators

-IR separators for mixed plastics containing black plastics that contain significant amounts (>5%) of carbon black are still in the research and development stage.
-This technology is widespread for separating bottles of PET, PVC, and PE.
+IR separators for mixed plastics that contain black plastics that have significant amounts (>5%) of carbon black are still in the R&D stage.
+This technology is in widespread use for separating bottles of PET, PVC, and PE.
 The estimated cost for such systems (full scale; 5,000-10,000 lb/h) appears to be between \$10 and \$20 per lb/h.
 Application of this technology to chips is still limited.
 However, wide use may be only a few years away.
 The advantages of such systems are that they:

-- Use no fluids and no chemicals or salts; therefore, they do not produce waste streams beyond what is in the starting material; - Could achieve more than one separation per stage; - Demonstrated purities greater than 90%; - Are cost-competitive; - Could be combined with color sorters and x-ray identification systems to achieve greater separation; and - May be able to tolerate consistent amounts of moisture in/on the plastics.
+- Use no fluids, chemicals, or salts; therefore, they do not produce waste streams beyond what is in the starting material; - Could achieve more than one separation per stage; - Demonstrate purities greater than 90%; - Are cost-competitive; - Could be combined with color sorters and X-ray identification systems to achieve greater separation; and - May be able to tolerate consistent amounts of moisture in/on the plastics.